Thousands of donut "Lassies" served

 World War I to help keep

-Who gets the first donut?
+Who invented the donut?
 Some historians can trace its origins back to a fried treat served by New Yorkers during 18th century Dutch colonial days.

 The first Donut Day : The very first National Donut Day was instituted by the Salvation Army to honor the "donut Lassies" who kept American soldiers in Europe well-supplied with donuts during World War I. (So if an army marches on its stomach - did the humble donut really help win the war?
 Possibly.)

 How to celebrate National Donut Day

 As usual, watch for national donut chains like Dunkin' Donuts and Krispy Kreme to celebrate with competitive offers for free donuts to lure in customers on June 2.

 That said, National Donut Day can be celebrated in any way you choose.
 As long as it's glazed, powdered, chocolate or plain!
 Extra sprinkles are extra festive, or try mixing it up with a morale-boosting Boston Creme donut.

 At home, the many and various ways to prepare donuts are limited only to your imagination.
 For purists, here's a recipe for a basic donut that may be customized in any way you like.
 (NOTE: For starters, you'll need a donut cutter and a deep fat fryer.)